rsdoiel/shorthand/ideas.md

     + this allows labels to mutate but the prior version of the label still exists in memory and can be written out to a file
 + An expansion is a string with zero or more labels expanded
 + By defaut shorthand works on standard in and standard out
+    + but the VM in shorthand package contains an Eval for embedding in other projects
 + Operators (functions whos results are assigned to labels)
-    + begin and end with colons and cannot contain spaces (e.g. " :label: ", " :import-text: ")
+    + begin and end with colons and cannot contain spaces (e.g. ":set:", :"import-text:")
     + internal inputs
         + assign a string to a label
         + assign an expansion result to a label
-        + assign an expansion or another expansion
+        + assign an expanded result to another expansion
         + assign a markdown processed string to a label
-        + assign a expansion markdown processed string to a label
+        + assign a expanded markdown processed string to a label
     + external inputs
         + assign the contents of a file to a label
-        + assign the expanded contents fo a file to a label
+        + assign the expanded contents of a file to a label
         + assign the output of a Bash command to a label
-        + expands the command sent to Bash, assign the output to a label
+        + expand the command sent to Bash, assign the output to a label
         + assign a markdown processed file to a label
-        + assign an expansion markdown processed file to a label
+        + assign an expanded markdown processed file to a label
     + special form
         + read a file for assignments nothing is assigned to the label
     + outputs
         + write to a file the expansion for a label
         + write to a file all the expansions for all labels (order not guaranteed)
-        + write to a file an assignment state for a label
+        + write to a file an assignment statement for a label
         + write to a file all assignment statements (order by parse sequence)
 + two factors prevent shorthand from being a full "language"
     + it does not support a control statements (you might be able to synthesize this via Bash)